Quadratic growth of geodesics on the two-sphere: The model system

 \subsection{Sphere of revolution}

 A sphere of revolution is a $2$-dimensional manifold $S$ in $\R^3$ diffeomorphic to $S^2$ and invariant under rotation around the $z$-axis.
 It has exactly two intersection points with the $z$-axis; we will denote the one with the higher $z$-value by $p_N$ and the one with the lower $z$-value by $p_S$.
 Each sphere of revolution is uniquely defined by its intersection with the $(x,z)$-plane, which forms a smooth closed curve.
 Let $M$ be the length of this curve.
-The intersection can then be uniquely parametrized by an arclength, smooth closed curve
+The intersection can then be parametrized counter-clockwise by arc-length as a smooth closed curve